doodlebunnyhops/doodlebunnyhops.github.io/content/blog/foodtruck.md

 ## Theme

 Time to get our nom nom's on!
-There's pleanty of new eats and treats to be found!
+There's plenty of new eats and treats to be found!

 ## Secrets